Perdue Farms to buy Chipotle pork supplier Niman Ranch

 Sales at natural and organic retailers rose 9 percent in the past year, compared with a 1.3 percent gain at supermarket chains and other conventional retailers, according to data from Spins, a market research firm that tracks data from store scanners.

-Last year, General Mills Inc (GIS.N), the maker of Cheerios cereal and Betty Crocker cake mixes, said it would acquire organic food producer Annie's Inc for about $820 million.
+Last year, General Mills Inc, the maker of Cheerios cereal and Betty Crocker cake mixes, said it would acquire organic food producer Annie's Inc for about $820 million.

 (Reporting by Tom Polansek; Editing by Diane Craft)